software-assignments-spring2022/project-proposal-albert/README.md

 ## What and why?
 <!-- What software system would you like to build this semester, and why?
 Include a description of what problem the system would solve and why this is important. -->
+We will build an information hub for cs people.
+For example, there are many differnet cs online contest websites, such as leetcode, codeforce, kaggle.
+And there are many events/contests happening on them.
+It's very hard to keep track of all those informations.
+So we want to build a website to collect and aggregate all the information, so that users don't have to open dozens of pages.
+All they need to do is open our website and see what they are interested in and click the link.

+In the future, we will try to add more powerful features, like job opportunities.
+And even let user self-define the information they want to keep track of.

 ## For whom?